hashicorp/consul/website/source/docs/connect/native/go.html.md

 The first step is to create a Consul API client.
 This is almost always the default configuration with an ACL token set, since you want to communicate to the local agent.
+The default configuration will also read the ACL token from environment variables if set.
 The Go library will use this client to request certificates, authorize connections, and more.

 Next, `connect.NewService` is called to create a service structure representing